-The Unified Manager web UI enables an administrator to monitor and troubleshoot cluster issues relating to data storage capacity, availability, and protection.
+The Unified Manager web UI enables an administrator to monitor and troubleshoot storage system issues relating to performance.

-These sections describe some common workflows that an administrator can follow to troubleshoot storage capacity, data availability, or protection issues displayed in the Unified Manager web UI.
+These sections describe some common workflows that an administrator can follow to troubleshoot storage performance issues displayed in the Unified Manager web UI.